December 1, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, and Mayor Peggy Anderson.
-Also, present were: Craig Wainio, City Administrator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and SGT Grant Toma, Sheriffs Dept. Absent members: Councilor Julia Buria and Councilor Joe Prebeg Jr.,
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Bradley Gustafson, Al Stanaway, Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and Sgt.
+Grant Toma, Sheriff’s Department.

-It was moved by Stanaway and seconded by Anderson the consent agenda be approved as follows:
+It was moved by Buria and seconded by Gustafson the consent agenda be approved as follows:

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-- To authorize the payments of the bills and payroll for the period September 16-30, $688,805.52 totaling $a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period September 16-30, totaling $547,998.07 (a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the motion, to remove the bills from Napa Auto Parts in the amount of $176.00, and the bills from Pomp’s Tire in the amount of $290..00 from the consent agenda for separate consideration.
-The motion failed due to lack of support.
+It was moved by Roskoski to amend the original motion to remove the bills from O’Reilly Auto Parts/Parts City/Champion Auto in the amount of $1,573.00 from the consent agenda for separate consideration.
+The motion failed.

 Public Forum: